apache/parquet-format/BloomFilter.md

 ```

-The Bloom filter data is stored right after pages indexes, the file layout is look like:
+The Bloom filter data is stored right after the pages indexes, and the file layout looks like:
  ![File Layout - Bloom filter footer](doc/images/FileLayoutBloomFilter.png)

 #### Encryption